JayLeverton/QR-Code-Component/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 As I'm still very new to HTML and CSS and this was my first time creating a page using a style guide, there were a few things that tripped me up.
-I ran into issues regarding the vertical centering of the card and, upon doing some trial and error and googling, learned that the way I was centering the card element using ```html height: 100%;``` was the cause of the card refusing to be vertically centered.
-Replacing it with ```html calc(100vh - 1px);``` fixed the issue.
+I ran into issues regarding the vertical centering of the card and, upon doing some trial and error and googling, learned that the way I was centering the card element using ```height: 100%;``` was the cause of the card refusing to be vertically centered.
+Replacing it with ```calc(100vh - 1px);``` fixed the issue.
 I'm still a little shakey on how to use all of the align and justify properties, but I'm getting the hang of them.

 ## Author